What is Computer Vision?

 You can use Computer Vision to extract text from an image into a machine-readable character stream using optical character recognition (OCR).
 If needed, OCR corrects the rotation of the recognized text and provides the frame coordinates of each word.
 OCR supports 25 languages and automatically detects the language of the recognized text.

 You can also use the Read API to extract both printed and handwritten text from images and text-heavy documents.
 The Read API uses updated models and works for a variety objects with different surfaces and backgrounds, such as receipts, posters, business cards, letters, and whiteboards.
-Currently, the Read API is in preview, and English is the only supported language.
+Currently, English is the only supported language.

 Moderate content in images